ppt000/mqtt_gateways/docs/source/concepts.rst

 	action_name

-or the action with the arguments all in a query string style like this:
+or the action with the arguments all in a JSON string like this:

 .. code-block:: none

-	action=action_name&arg1=value1&arg2=value2
+	{"action":"action_name","arg1":"value1","arg2":"value2",...}

 where the first ``action`` key is written as is and the other argument keys can be chosen by the developer and will be simply copied in the **argument**